Rio Carnival Parades 2027 | Types & Schedule Explained

 Gabriel Santos | Riotur

-The schools that compete in this group usually do not have access to the financial resources and sponsors that many of the Special group schools do, but most of them are as experienced and proficient.
+The schools that compete in this group usually do not have access to the financial resources and sponsors that many of the Special Group schools do, but most of them are as experienced and proficient.

 The Special Group